arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Exercise1"></a>
 ### Exercise 1: Debugging a Cloud Service in Visual Studio ###

-In this exercise, you will debug a simple cloud service application locally from Visual Studio by using the Windows Azure compute emulator.
-Then, you will learn how to use the Visual Studio tools to attach the debugger to the application when it is running in Windows Azure.
+In this exercise, you will debug a simple cloud service application locally from Visual Studio by using the Microsoft Azure compute emulator.
+Then, you will learn how to use the Visual Studio tools to attach the debugger to the application when it is running in Microsoft Azure.

 The cloud service application you will use for this exercise simulates an online auto insurance policy calculator.
 It has a single form where users can enter details about their vehicle and then submit the form to obtain an estimate on their insurance premium.
 Behind the scenes, the controller action that processes the form uses a separate assembly to calculate premiums based on the input from the user.
 The assembly contains a bug that causes it to raise an exception for input values that fall outside the expected range.

 <a name="Ex1Task1"></a>
 #### Task 1 - Debugging the Fabrikam Insurance Application on the Local Computer ####

-In this task, you will build and run the Fabrikam Insurance application in the Windows Azure compute emulator so you can test and debug the cloud service before you deploy it.
+In this task, you will build and run the Fabrikam Insurance application in the Microsoft Azure compute emulator so you can test and debug the cloud service before you deploy it.

 1. Open Visual Studio in elevated administrator mode by right-clicking the **Microsoft Visual Studio Professional 2013** shortcut and choosing **Run as administrator**.